 They begin as hand sketches which are then developed into original artwork in form of retro travel posters.

 Markus met Paula from Tripster 2018 in Dingle and became an instant fan of the posters from the area, especially from Rossbeigh Beach in Glenbeigh.
 The displayed image shows the wreck of the stranded Sunbeam, which unfortunately disappeared after hurricane Ophelia 2018.

 The Oscar awarded movie "Ryan's daughter" was filmed at sets on Dingle Peninsinula, especially on Inch Beach opposite of Rossbeigh Beach.
 Till today this movie is of influence and has an impact on Kerry, because of its authentic and moving story.

 The complete film crew had a special diner at our Towers Hotel in Glenbeigh on the 11th of July 1969.

-An original MGM press photo, signed by the three of the main characters played by Sarah Miles, Trevor Howard and Robert Mitchum is displayed at Railway Cottage.
+An original MGM press photo, signed by the three of the main characters played by Sarah Miles, Trevor Howard and Robert Mitchum is displayed at Railway Cottage, as well as a signed photo of actor John Mills, who won the Oscar for "best supporting actor" in his role of the Michael.
 You also find the DVD of "Ryan's daughter" in our movie collection...in case it rains...bare in mind, the movie is 3h27min.